ArpNetworking/logback-steno/README.md

 using a specific serializer with @JsonSerialize are logged in that representation.
 Also, instances mapping to a custom serializer via a registered Jackson module are also logged in the representation provided by that serializer.

 Next, if the type is annotated with @Loggable it is also serialized as-is by Jackson.

 Finally, all other types are serialized as a the instance identifier and class name.
 It is possible to override this behavior and send all values to Jackson for natural serialization by setting the __safe__ property of the encoder to false.
+It is recommended that you do __not__ do this and instead provide serialization by one of the three means described above.

 These rules are applied recursively to any objects encountered during serialization.